damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 should work fine.
 However, we do recommend that you add the `.gitlab-ci.yml` file to the root of your repository as soon as possible.

-Note that you must also do this for long-running branches, in case you want to make any specific changes to those.
+You should add .gitlab-ci.yml files to all branches in your projects that receive ongoing Git pushes.

-## Secret Variables for runner (CI)
+## BETA: Secret Variables for runner (CI)

 We've added a new function to GitLab CI that allows you to set secret variables for runners.
 Secret variables will be set to the environment by the runner and will be hidden from the build log.
 Use them for passwords, secret keys or anything else.
-Make sure you have runner version 4 or greater.
+Make sure you have runner version 0.4 or greater (released today).

+This feature is currently in beta.
+Secrets added to GitLab CI 7.12 will be stored in its SQL database WITHOUT encryption.
+We will add encryption in 7.13.

 ![Secret Variables](/images/7_12/secrets.png)